menniia/basic_js/es6/promise/README.md

 ## Code Overview

-In this code, we have a Promise called `makeServerRequest` that represents a server request operation.
+In this code, a Promise called `makeServerRequest` that represents a server request operation.
 It simulates a response from the server, which can either be successful or unsuccessful.

 - If `responseFromServer` is `true`, the Promise is resolved with the message "We got the data."
 - If `responseFromServer` is `false`, the Promise is rejected with the message "Data not received."